 The yochien my daughter attends seems to have something I have to attend almost every month, for instance a play (発表会・happyoukai), parents’ observation day (参観日・sankanbi), etc. Some of these events are held on a weekend, but if it is, then the following Monday is a “day off” and there’s no yochien.

-Some other yōchien may require that a parent comes in once in a while to help out (thankfully not the case with my daughter’s current yōchien).
-There is also a PTA, but at her current yōchien, this consists of only two parents who have older children who attended the yōchien in the past (or are in a higher grade).
+Some other yōchien may require that a parent comes in once in a while to help out (thankfully not the case with either of my daughter’s yōchien).
+There is also a PTA, but at her previous yōchien, this consisted of only two parents who have older children who attended the yōchien in the past (or are in a higher grade).
+At her current yōchien, people volunteered to be part of the PTA.

 In general, most yōchien (at least in Kansai) provide lunch for children.
 However, unlike most hoikuen, there may be days when you need to prepare a bento for your child.
 At my daughter’s current yōchien, this occurs about once or twice a month.